New Frontier Hotel and Casino: The Frontier (1967–98)

 Bayley became the primary owner of the New Frontier Hotel in November 1964.
 He died a month later, and the casino was closed on New Year's Eve, in preparation for an expansion.
 The hotel and other facilities closed a few days later, and the property never reopened.
 Bankers Life purchased Frontier Properties Inc. in August 1965, and leased it to a new company, Vegas Frontier Inc., overseen by Friedman.
 Six months later, Friedman announced plans to demolish the existing facilities entirely for a larger Frontier resort to be built on the site.
 The demolition process reached its final stage in May 1966.
 The western village was included in the demolition, although the Little Church of the West and the Silver Slipper casino were kept.

 Groundbreaking for a new Frontier hotel-casino took place on September 26, 1966, with Friedman set to oversee casino operations.
 The new project had more than a dozen investors, including future casino mogul Steve Wynn, who purchased a three-percent stake.
 The Frontier marked Wynn's entry into the Las Vegas gaming industry.
 It was later discovered that the Frontier project was financed with Detroit mob money, from a group led by Anthony Joseph Zerilli.

 The $25 million Frontier opened on July 29, 1967, with a four-day celebration.
 It included 650 hotel rooms, entertainment venues, several restaurants, and convention space.
+The project was designed by Rissman & Rissman.
 The Frontier's roadside sign had a height of 184 feet, making it the tallest in Las Vegas.
 The sign, along with the Frontier's new "F" logo, was designed by Bill Clark of Ad Art.
 The sign featured 16-foot-tall letters, with the giant "F" logo resting at the top.